 The design celebrates and respects its location along the High Maynard Reservoirs.
 Extensive new landscaping includes 197 new trees, diverse planting and grasses, ‘play on the way’ features for children, and various character areas, such as the civic space and urban woodland, that each respond to their specific locality.
-The publicly-accessible ‘riverine walk’ along the waterfront creates an ecological corridor which provides a buffer between the natural environment and built form, protecting local wildlife and attracting new species, whilst connecting the site to the emerging developments in the Blackhorse Lane housing zone.
+The publicly-accessible ‘riverine walk’ along the waterfront creates an ecological corridor that provides a buffer between the natural environment and built form, protecting local wildlife and attracting new species, whilst connecting the site to the emerging developments in the Blackhorse Lane housing zone.

-The buildings have also been designed to respond sensitively to the site’s natural microclimate challenges and promote the environmentally-focused ethos of the development with a zero-car policy, the provision of screening from activity on the terraces, and use of non-reflective materials and ‘reeded’ cladding incorporated into the facade.
+The buildings have also been designed to respond sensitively to the site’s natural microclimate challenges and promote the environmentally-focused ethos of the development with a zero-car policy, the provision of screening from activity on the terraces, and use of non-reflective materials and ‘reeded’ cladding incorporated into the façade.

 Build to Rent